 The Klemens von Klemperer Prize Fund was established in 2013 by the von Klemperer family as a tribute to the late Professor Klemens von Klemperer and his many decades of dedication to teaching and motivating students.
 The fund provides support for the Klemens von Klemperer Prize, to be awarded annually to the Harvard Law School student who writes the most compelling essay on the subject of Resistance.
 Students are encouraged to consider a broad range of issues and ideas; interdisciplinary links to subjects outside the strict study of law such as History, Literature, Religion, Art, Philosophy, and Technology are encouraged.
 Consideration will also be given to Resistance issues as they arise in other countries, including those which involve international relations.
-The amount of the prize is $3,000 and the winning student will be expected to attend a dinner to be held on April 21, 2017.
-Please note: the deadline for paper submissions for this prize is extended to 12:00pm ET on Monday, April 3, 2017.
+The amount of the prize is $3,000.

 Stephen L. Werner Prize